 We went on our “Hike Through the Valley of Giants” which ended in the Coyote Bowl where we had our closing ritual.
 We were giving the time to really sit with everything that was discussed, felt, and learned the entire weekend.
 It was another tear-filled and hug it out session.
 An emotional release and closing of a very transformational weekend.
 We experienced and went through way more than many of us expected.
 This time we wrote down what we wanted to leave at summer camp on a small piece of paper and threw it into the fire.

-I had an awesome experience at my first summer camp and although there were the few hiccups, I am excited to do it again next year!
+I had an awesome experience at my first summer camp and although there were the few hiccups, I am happy I was able to experience it.

 Photos by Madison Short